snoweye/pbdRPC/README.md

 rpc("whoami", user = "snoweye", hostname = "192.168.56.101")
 ```

+### Features
-The above example in `R` is unified and equivalent to
+- The above example is completely done in an interactive `R` session.
+- The `rpc()` is unified interface.
+The call is equivalent to
   `ssh snoweye@192.168.56.101 "whoami"` in a Linux-like system and
   `plink.exe snoweye@192.168.56.101 "whoami"` in a windows system,
 provided that `ssh` and `plink.exe` are reachable through the `PATH`.
+- The default communications between the local `R` and the remote server
+  `192.168.56.101` are encrypted and secure, by default using RSA version 2.
+- Private and public paired key authentications are supported,
+  i.e. login without password.
+- Port forwarding is also supported for two way tunneling, both local `-L` and
+  remote `-R`.

 ## Installation